cloudb2/processus-handler-slack/README.md

 # Getting Started

 Using the Processus handler for Slack's incoming webhooks is relatively simple.
-For one of the installation options below and then invoke from your project using the API or from the command line (examples below).
+Choose one of the installation options below and then invoke from your project using the API or from the command line (example below).

 Make sure you have the an incoming webhook configured for your Slack team and you know the URL.
 See [https://api.slack.com/incoming-webhooks](https://api.slack.com/incoming-webhooks) for more information.

 ## Installation